jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing.md

 `<< nice formulation >>`

 Parameters are commonly input (instructions) for a command.
 Parameters can also be output (returned results).
 They make a command return something to the caller.
 One of the output parameters can be appointed to be *the* return value, which makes it sort of like the main output parameter.
 Some parameters can be input, and then output again.
 Then the command uses the parameter, transforms it and gives it back in the transformed state.
 These parameters are called throughput parameters, or in-out parameters.
 There are also objects in a command that are only used locally.
 Those are not usually called parameters, but sooner called *local objects*.

-#### Value Get and Set are Inseparable

-`<< assignment >>`

-A state write is always paired with a state read and a state read is always paired with a state write.

-When you read a state, the state is meant to be assigned to another object.
-And from the other perspective, there’s no point in reading the state if you’re not going to assign the state to another object.

 #### Executions & Parameters